-Actor and playwright Woody Harrelson turns 59 on July 23, 2020.
+Actor and playwright Woody Harrelson will turn 60 on July 23, 2021.
 Throughout his life, he has earned numerous accolades.
 He also won a place in many people’s hearts for his work in some of our most nostalgic favorites.

 To celebrate both his birthday and work, let’s look back on Harrelson through the years in some of his most memorable roles.
 He first really entered everyone’s radars on Cheers, which really allowed him to shine.
 Jump forward a few decades, and he touched upon our fondness for quality shows again in a recreation of All in the Family.
 In between, he kept making a name for himself with ease.

 Woody Harrelson found early success on TV

 Born on July 23, 1961, Woodrow “Woody” Tracy Harrelson got his biggest role early on.
 He joined NBC’s sitcom Cheers in 1985.
 Harrelson’s inclusion followed a big shuffle sparked by the sad passing of Nicholas Colasanto.
 Colasanto played Coach (who, you’ll recall, Harrelson’s character Woody Boyd was a friend of), but unfortunately passed away in February 1985.

 So, Harrelson’s character Boyd replaced Coach and became a bartender.
 This put Harrelson right in place to remain with the show for the last eight seasons, which ran from 1985 to 1993.

 The return of great things

 When something isn’t broken, don’t fix it.
 Cheers became a clear hit, so much so, that it got a spinoff known as Frasier.
 Who should return but Woody Harrelson.